-My friend and colleague Andrea Kihlstedt came by yesterday to get help writing a speech.
+My friend and colleague Andrea Kihlstedt came by recently to get help writing a speech.
 The problem was, she had just 2 hours free — and by the time we’d settled down to work, it was more like 1-3/4.

 With that in mind, she said, “At least let’s talk through my idea.”